|Title||Application of novel machine learning techniques and high speed 3D vision algorithms for real time detection of fruit|

 How to Apply

-The position is fully-funded (UK/EU candidates only, unfortunatelly) and covers fees, UKRI studentship level stipend and additional cover for attending conferences, travel and equipment.
+The position is fully-funded for UK and eligible EU candidates (min.
+3 years of residency) and covers fees, UKRI studentship level stipend and additional cover for attending conferences, travel and equipment.
 Anyone interested should send the application (CV, cover letter, personal statement and two names for reference) in one PDF by clicking the “Apply now” link below.
-Questions can also be asked in an email to email@example.com.
-Applications will be assessed as they arrive but not later than 1st of July, 2018.
+Questions can also be asked in an email to firstname.lastname@example.org.
+Applications will be assessed as they arrive but not later than 1st of August, 2018.
 If appropriate, we will contact applicants to discuss things further.

 Browse: Home / Open Positions / Job: Application of novel machine learning techniques and high speed 3D vision algorithms for real time detection of fruit